gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 #### Configuring Visual Reviews

 The feedback form is served through a script you add to pages in your Review App.
-The contents of the script can be found by clicking the **Review** button in the Review App footer in the MR.
+To access the code to include the script, click the **Review** button in the **Pipeline** section of the merge request.

 ![review button](img/review_button.png)
 ![review modal](img/review_modal.png)

-The base script hardcodes the project and merge request IDs.
-You may want to consider using features of your programming language to use environment variables or another means to inject these at runtime.
+The provided script hardcodes the project and merge request IDs.
+You may want to consider using features of your programming language to use environment variables or other means to inject these at runtime.

 Future enhancements will make this process even easier.